netzero-labs/netzero-labs/docs/tesla/BackupMode.md

 Every day at 6:00 AM: Set operational mode to Self-Powered.
 ```

-**Tip:** To stop charging, switch the mode back to your normal setting (Self-Powered or Time-Based Control).
+**Note:** To stop charging, switch the mode back to your normal setting (Self-Powered or Time-Based Control).
 You may also disable Grid Charging if desired.

 ### 2. Preserving Powerwall Charge

 Backup Mode can also prevent discharge.
-This is similar to the *Preserve Powerwall charge* automation (which sets the backup reserve to the current state of charge), but [Tesla’s recent changes](https://docs.netzero.energy/docs/tesla/BackupReserveUpdate) prevent that method from working between 81–99% state of charge.
+This is similar to the **Preserve Battery Charge** automation (which sets the backup reserve to the current state of charge), but [Tesla’s recent changes](https://docs.netzero.energy/docs/tesla/BackupReserveUpdate) prevent that method from working between 81–99% state of charge.

 Backup Mode has no such limitation.
 To preserve charge, enable Backup Mode with Grid Charging **disabled**.
 Example automation: